How to Overcome Mediocrity and Finally Stand Out in Life

 - Overload their schedules

-- Chase bursts of motivation
+- Chase short bursts of motivation

 - Rely heavily on willpower